 - Mix 1 tablespoon of apple cider vinegar with one cup of filtered water in a second bowl.

-- In the shower, first work the baking soda mixture through your hair.
+- In the shower, work the baking soda mixture through your hair as a first step.
 Rinse with cool water.

 - Follow with the apple cider vinegar mixture and rinse with cool water.

 - For added condition and shine, use a generous amount of raw honey after the ACV rinse.
 While your hair is completely wet, massage the raw honey through your hair, let it sit for a few minutes and rinse.

 Now, the more often you wash your hair with baking soda and ACV, the faster your hair will detox.
 If your main goal is to detox, you can wash your hair with these mixtures every day.